Best daily deals

 The Logitech G333 features three swappable tips that allow you to find a good fit.

 For $50, the Logitech G333 is a great choice for gamers who want a great bang for their buck.
-The Logitech G333 has a 3.5mm connection as well as a USB-C adapter, so mobile gamers and console gamers alike can enjoy these buds.
+It has a 3.5mm connection and a USB-C adapter, so mobile and console gamers alike can enjoy these buds.

 The Logitech G333 features an in-line microphone and media controls, making for a convenient experience whether you’re gaming, listening to music, or taking a call.
 It also has dual drivers like the Razer Hammerhead Duo, making for improved sound quality.